-Panopto provides the ability to caption videos and then embed them in Aula’s materials or feed posts.
+Panopto provides the ability to caption videos and then embed them in Aula’s Materials or Community Feed posts.
 Educators will need to have access to a license for Panopto, as this is not included directly as a part of Aula.

 Panopto’s Support email: firstname.lastname@example.org

 YouTube provides the ability to caption videos uploaded to its platform.
 However, hosting videos on YouTube is not necessarily available or desirable for some educators.

 Vimeo supports captioning either by uploading your own subtitles or by turning on the Closed Captions feature.

 Planet eStream may also provide captions, but this has to be checked with your institution, so they can check the configurations for you.